docknetwork/api-docs/source/index.html.md

 Use Dock's complete solution for creating and managing verifiable credentials on the blockchain.
 We handle the pricing of blockchain operations for you, you simply get billed monthly through fiat.
+You can use our available endpoint at: https://api.dock.io

 # Authentication